Healing Process & After Care

 - Dryness and itching

-- After eye procedures, eyelashes may stick together and eyelids appear red and puffy.
-If you are feeling less than 100% healthy it may take longer for your treatment to heal and symptoms may appear more prominent.
+- After eyes procedure eyelids appear red and puffy, this usually comes down on the same day, although it may take longer on some clients to heal and symptoms may appear more prominent.

 For at least 7 days after a procedure or until the area appears to be healed, include the following daily routine:

-- Apply the provided moisturising balm to the area at least 3 times a day using a cotton bud.
+- Apply the provided moisturising balm to the clean and dry area 1-3 times a day using a cotton bud.
 Wash hands before and after application and use a clean cotton bud each time to avoid infection.

 - Use a gentle face cleanser and avoid the treatment areas.